ariadne-cps/ariadne/doc/smt_solver_design.md

   bypassed theory-conflict learning/minimization paths and changed the treatment of simplified strict atoms under epsilon semantics.
 Propagation must therefore be integrated as theory implications with reasons rather than raw assignments.
+  The implemented replacement derives only implications justified by epsilon-infeasibility and stores each implication as a unit theory clause.

 The Git history contains the experimental details; this document records the resulting design decisions.